 The objective of issuing timely warnings is to aid in the prevention of similar crimes.
 Timely warnings will be disseminated by using the RAVE Alert System.
-Such notification will include email, voicemail, electronic message boards, automated phone calls and text messaging.
+Such notification will include email, voicemail, electronic message boards, automated phone calls, and text messaging.
 Print copies of messages will be posted on entrances and exits to all accessible buildings.

-The College does not issue timely warnings if the subject(s) has/have been apprehended, and the threat of imminent danger for members of the NSC community has been mitigated by the apprehension; if the crime was not reported to a Campus Security Authority or the Department of Campus Safety and Security, or if a Campus Security Authority or the Department of Campus Safety and Security were not notified of the crime in a manner that would allow the Department to post a timely warning for the community.
+The College does not issue timely warnings if the subject(s) has/have been apprehended, and the threat of imminent danger for members of the NSC community has been mitigated by the apprehension; if the crime was not reported to a Campus Security Authority or the Safety and Security Department, or if a Campus Security Authority or the Safety and Security Department, or if a manner that would allow the Department to post a timely warning for the community.

-Note: The College is not required to include a timely warning with respect to crimes reported to a pastoral or professional counselor.
+Note: The College is not required to include a timely warning concerning crimes reported to a pastoral or professional counselor.
 A timely warning notice will include as much information available as to effectively warn the campus community without compromising law enforcement efforts or the confidentiality of the reporting party.
 The description of the subjects in a case will only be included in the alert if there is enough detail to describe the individual.

-Timely Warnings are issued for the following crimes: arson, aggravated assault, criminal homicide, robbery, burglary, sexual assaults, and hate crimes.
+Timely warnings are issued for the following crimes: arson, aggravated assault, criminal homicide, robbery, burglary, sexual assaults, and hate crimes.

-For incidents involving off-campus crimes, the College may issue a Timely Warning if the crime occurred in a location used and frequented by the College community.
+For incidents involving off-campus crimes, the College may issue a timely warning if the crime occurred in a location used and frequented by the College community.

-Anyone with information warranting a timely warning should report the circumstances to the Campus Safety by phone 206-934-3636, or in person at the Campus Security Office located in Room CC1252.
+Anyone with information warranting a timely warning should report the circumstances to the Safety and Security Department at (206) 934-3636, or in person at Room CC1252.
 The Department discloses all incidents reported that fall into any of the required reporting classifications as a statistic in this Annual Security (Clery) Report.

-The Department culls the statistical data for this report from multiple sources, including the Campus Security department's internal reporting system.
-Campus Safety also request statistical information from all Campus Security Authorities (as defined by Federal law) and from deans, directors, and department heads.
+The Department culls the statistical data for this report from multiple sources, including the Safety and Security Department's internal reporting system.
+The Safety and Security Department also requests statistical information from all Campus Security Authorities (as defined by Federal law) and from deans, directors, and department heads.